 Please remember that if your collection falls on a holiday, collection will occur as scheduled, except for Christmas and New Year’s Day; when collection may be rescheduled on an alternate day such as the Saturday in between.

 Where a wheelie bin has been provided for automated collection services, the bins remain the property of the Bluewater Recycling Association and must not leave the property they have been assigned to.

-The price for a tag in Bluewater is $3.00 effective July 1, 2015.
-A tag is required for every bag collected in the manual service areas.
-Where automated collection is in effect, a annual subscription fee applies and no tags are required.
-As of November 1, 2016, the waste fees were $100 for a small bin, $185 for a medium bin, and $270 for a large bin.
+As of January 1, 2020, the waste fees were set at $120 for a small bin, $205 for a medium bin, and $290 for a large bin.
 All prices are set by the Municipality and subject to change without notice.
 The Association publishes this information for convenience only and does not guarantee its accuracy.

 If you have been missed, you can report the issue by calling our office at 1-800-265-9799 ext 228 or emailing us at email@example.com